Mixed transcortical aphasia

 Mixed transcortical aphasia is the least common of the three transcortical aphasias (behind transcortical motor aphasia and transcortical sensory aphasia, respectively).
 This type of aphasia can also be referred to as "Isolation Aphasia".
-This type of aphasia is a result of damage that isolates the language areas (Broca's, Wernicke’s, and the arcuate fasciculus) from other brain regions.
+This type of aphasia is a result of damage that isolates the language areas (Broca's, Wernicke's, and the arcuate fasciculus) from other brain regions.
 Broca's, Wernicke's, and the arcuate fasiculus are left intact; however, they are isolated from other brain regions.

 A stroke is one of the leading causes of disability in the United States.
 Following a stroke, 40% of stroke patients are left with moderate functional impairment and 15% to 30% have a severe disability as a result of a stroke.
-A neurogenic cognitive-communicative disorder is one result of a stroke.
-Neuro- meaning related to nerves or the nervous system and -genic meaning resulting from or caused by.
+A neurogenic cognitive-communicative disorder is one possible result of a stroke, with neuro- meaning related to nerves or the nervous system and -genic meaning resulting from or caused by.
 Aphasia is one type of a neurogenic cognitive-communicative disorder which presents with impaired comprehension and production of speech and language, usually caused by damage in the language-dominant, left hemisphere of the brain.
 Aphasia is any disorder of language that causes the patient to have the inability to communicate, whether it is through writing, speaking, or sign language.